 Mediation is a fast, inexpensive, and confidential process.
-Our focus is to resolve conflict and preserve relationships.
+My focus is to resolve conflict and where achievable preserve relationships.

 What is Family Dispute Resolution?

 Family Dispute Resolution (FDR) is a mediation process that allows parties to attempt to resolve disputes outside of court in a cost-effective and less stressful environment.

 In FDR, the Family Dispute Resolution Practitioner (FDRP) assists parties to prepare for the process; identify the issues; facilitate discussion; work towards agreement/consensus; and document the outcome.

 Our Director, an FDRP is required to be impartial and non-judgemental.

 The FDR process begins with an Intake Session.